A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

-• Electrochemical cells: Electrochemical cells are devices that use electrochemical reactions to generate electricity or to perform other tasks.
+• Electrochemical cells: Electrochemical cells are devices that use electrochemical reactions to generate electricity or perform other tasks.
 There are two main types of electrochemical cells: galvanic cells and electrolytic cells.

 • Galvanic cells: Galvanic cells generate electricity by spontaneous electrochemical reactions.
 The anode of a galvanic cell is the electrode at which oxidation occurs, while the cathode is the electrode at which reduction occurs.